For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 11. Practice selective ignoring.

 Because of the choices you have made, almost all of the advice about business, about parenting, and about productivity will not apply to you.
-That’s not some rallying cry, saying, “WOOT!
-Look how rebellious we are! **** the system, man!”
+About 1 in 500 things you read about any of those things will ever make sense in your life.

 Learn what doesn’t apply to you and do everything you can to stop feeling guilty about it.
 You will fail, of course.
 The objective is not “never feel guilty” or “never do things differently”.
 The objective is to see yourself feeling guilty, or stressed, or striving too much, and gently bring yourself back to your reality.